Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/overview.md

 - Docker, Docker Engine, Docker Compose, Docker Hub?
 What is going on?
 - Server-client layout
 - Quite strong encapsulation from Host (**TODO**: Check for file exchange, networking etc.)
+- **Generally useful commands** (see slides as well)
+  - `docker run OPTIONS`
+    - Run a container
+  - `docker image ls`
+    - List locally available images
+  - `docker pull NAME:TAG`
+    - Pulls an image from registry, `TAG` optional
+  - `docker container create IMAGE`
+    - Create container from image
+  - `docker container ls`
+    - List running containers
+    - Add `-a` to see all containers
+  - `docker container start/stop NAME`
+    - Start/stop container
+  - `docker container attach NAME`
+    - Attach to running container
+  - `docker build`
+    - Creates an image from a given Dockerfile
-- Common commands:
+  - `docker cp`
+    - Copy files in/out of container
+  - `docker image history IMAGE`
+    - Show layers of image (including commands)
-  - TODO
+  - `docker system prune`
+    - Remove all unused objects (images, containers...)
 - Explain text-based format (infrastructure as code)
 - One can pre-build own images to reuse them later.
 - Has a layer based build process (which is nice).
+We do not have to rebuild from scratch, if build fails.
 - Images can be shared via DockerHub
 - Building an image can be pain in the neck as it depends on a fast internet connection.
 - Installation issue/security risks: Docker user group is basically root